blablabliam/ZapCapture/README.md

 * Quality of Life Features
  * requirements.txt ✔️
  * Graphics overhaul for less ugly interface ✔️
- * Multithreading for faster processing speed ✔️
+ * Multi-threading for faster processing ✔️
  * Progress bar ✔️
  * Error handling to give feedback during analysis ✔️
  * Saved file frame/timestamp option ✔️
- * Implement detection deadzone ✔️
+ * Detection dead-zone ✔️
- * gif output mode for cool multi-frame lightning ✔️
+ * GIF output mode for cool multi-frame lightning ✔️
- * Signed files for security
+ * Fix crash after analysis ✔️
+ * Windows Installation ✔️

 <!-- DESIGN DESCRIPTION -->
 ## Design

-Currently, ZapCapture takes a folder full of videos and uses OpenCV to detect differences between frames.
-If the difference exceeds a user-defined threshold, then the image is saved as a jpg.
-You can tune the threshold to suit your individual video; on a ten minute video, ZapCapture can extract less than a hundred frames or several thousand, depending on the threshold.
-Sequences of frames will also be saved as a gif file, so that you can watch strikes happen in slow-motion.
+ZapCapture takes a folder full of videos and uses OpenCV to detect differences between footage frames.
+If the difference exceeds a user-defined threshold, then the image is saved as a PNG.
+You can tune the detection threshold to suit your individual video; on a ten minute video, ZapCapture can extract less than a hundred frames or several thousand, depending on the threshold.
+Sequences of frames will also be saved as gif files, so that you can watch strikes happen in slow-motion.

 <p align="center">
   <img src="images/LightningAnalyzerGUI.png" alt="GUI design">